mariadb-corporation/MaxScale/Documentation/Tutorials/Using-MaxGUI-Tutorial.md

 # Workspace

-On this page, you may add numerous worksheets, each of which can be used for either "Run queries" or "Data migration".
+On this page, you may add numerous worksheets, each of which can be used for "Run queries", "Data migration" or "Create an ERD" task.

 ![MaxGUI MaxScale Workspace](./images/MaxGUI-workspace.png)

 ## Run Queries

-Clicking on the "Run Queries" card will pop-up a dialog, providing options to establish a connection to different MaxScale object types, including "Listener, Server, Service".
+Clicking on the "Run Queries" card will open a dialog, providing options to establish a connection to different MaxScale object types, including "Listener, Server, Service".